Skip to main content

 Executive Summary

-The Department of Communication Sciences and Disorders is committed to preparing highly competent, ethical, and culturally responsive professionals in speech-language pathology and audiology.
-We offer a comprehensive undergraduate program and fully accredited graduate programs in Speech-Language Pathology (SLP) and Audiology (AuD), designed to meet or exceed national standards and ensure that graduates are equipped to serve diverse populations across the lifespan.
+The Department of Communication Sciences and Disorders is committed to preparing highly competent, ethical, evidence-based, and culturally responsive professionals in speech-language pathology and audiology.
+Through innovative teaching, research, clinical practice, and community engagement, the department develops future professionals who are prepared to serve individuals and communities with communication needs across the lifespan.

-The department’s strategic priorities reflect our commitment to academic and clinical excellence, and include:
+The department's strategic priorities reflect our commitment to excellence and include:

-• Fostering an inclusive learning and working environment that supports all students, faculty, and staff.
+• Fostering an inclusive and welcoming environment that promotes access, belonging, and culturally responsive practices for all students, faculty, staff, and community members.

-Ongoing assessment and continuous program improvement are integral to our operations.
-Our faculty and clinical educators engage in systematic evaluation of student learning outcomes, clinical competencies, and program effectiveness to ensure compliance with accreditation standards and to support the evolving needs of the professions.
+Ongoing assessment and continuous improvement remain central to departmental operations.
+Faculty and clinical educators systematically evaluate student learning outcomes, clinical competencies, program effectiveness, and stakeholder feedback to ensure compliance with accreditation standards and to respond proactively to the evolving needs of the professions.

 Accreditation and Licensure